15 Sep 2022

 As accelerated digital transformation continues, we look into the reasons why boards are looking to hire tech leaders to lead on this specific area of their organisation.

-In this future (and increasingly the present) data is monetised.
-Once the sole domain of Google and other tech giants, the monetisation of data is becoming widespread in all corners of the business world.
+In this future (and increasingly the present) data is monetized.
+Once the sole domain of Google and other tech giants, the monetization of data is becoming widespread in all corners of the business world.
 Its collection, storage, and financial use has made its way up the board agenda, keeping pace with the growing theme of AI, which is coming into fruition for more companies.
-One only needs to look at the EU’s new AI legislation, providing rules and monetary fines, to know AI is a vital component within organisations across an array of sectors.
+One only needs to look at the EU’s new AI legislation, providing rules and monetary fines, to know AI is a vital component within organizations across an array of sectors.